orkes-io/docs/docs/reference-docs/sub-workflow-task.md

 Not only is your workflow more readable, with easier to edit JSON, but it will update with the ```postage_rate``` workflow.

+## Codelab Examples

+* [Order Fulfillment](/content/docs/codelab/orderfulfillment6#subworkflow): Dynamic tasks can have only one task per fork, but a SubWorkflow is allowed allowing for many tasks to be run.